JohanPlAr/connect-4/README.md

 - `git clone https://github.com/johanplar/villa-solhem.git`

-- Alternatively, if you use Gitpod, you can [click here](https://gitpod.io/#https://github.com/johanplar/villa-solhem), which will start the Gitpod workspace for you.
+- Alternatively, if you use Gitpod, you can [click here](https://gitpod.io/#https://github.com/johanplar/villa-connect-4), which will start the Gitpod workspace for you.

 ## Future improvements

-- image carousel showing photos of the different rooms of the house to rent.
-- improve the quality of the commit messages.
-I am aware that I missed to point out some changes that along the way that could be useful.
-- add function to check availability straight away before user sends the filled input form.
-- add price-information.
+-
 - add custom 404 page;

 - #### Content